-Project Element Pathway Impacts (Consequences) Rationale for Excluding (Scoping Out) Construction Stage / Planting Stage 2, ,4 Soils/ Surface Water Habitat degradation (compaction, change in drainage) Evaluated as Excluded: Construction Works associated with Element 2 and 4 may result in some secondary effects on habitat composition for Amphibians and reptiles, however the spatial extent of this will be Negligible and any habitat degradation effects to local populations are likely to be Neutral.
+Source(s) of Impacts Project Element Pathway Impacts (Consequences) Rationale for Excluding (Scoping Out) Constructio Construction Stage / Planting Stage Landtake 2, ,4 Soils/ Surface Water Habitat degradation (compaction, change in drainage) Evaluated as Excluded: Construction Works associated with Element 2 and 4 may result in some secondary effects on habitat composition for Amphibians and reptiles, however the spatial extent of this will be Negligible and any habitat degradation effects to local populations are likely to be Neutral.
 No compaction or habitat degradation likely as a result of Element 1, 3 or 5.
-1,2,3,4 Landcove r Reduction in foraging and breeding habitat Evaluated as Excluded: In relation to Element 1,2, 4 - There is a high probability that the Construction Works will include some land use change of suitable foraging or breeding habitat.
+Landtake 1,2,3,4 Landcove r Reduction in foraging and breeding habitat Evaluated as Excluded: In relation to Element 1,2, 4 - There is a high probability that the Construction Works will include some land use change of suitable foraging or breeding habitat.
 In relation to Element 1, 2, 4 - any other habitat loss is temporary as reinstatement will occur within 2 weeks.
 No permanent land use change associated with Element 5.
 Any permanent land use change (Elements 1,2,3,4) is unlikely to be significant within the context of available habitat and low occurrence of species as described herein.
 The extent of land use change is evaluated as negligible in the context of available habitat.
 The spatial extent of any loss will be limited to works within the construction boundary comprising permanent features.
 Neutral effects on Amphibians or Reptiles.
-1,2,4,5 Visibility Disturbance/Dis placement Evaluated as Excluded: Construction works and activities may result in some cross-factor effects from disturbance stimuli (visual and vibration related), however the spatial extent, limited frequency, and brief duration will be Negligible and effects to local populations are likely to be Neutral.
-1,2 ,3,4,5 Direct Contact Evaluated as Excluded: Identified locations do not overlap construction works areas or activity locations.
+Noise and human activity 1,2,4,5 Visibility Disturbance/Dis placement Evaluated as Excluded: Construction works and activities may result in some cross-factor effects from disturbance stimuli (visual and vibration related), however the spatial extent, limited frequency, and brief duration will be Negligible and effects to local populations are likely to be Neutral.
+Operating Machinery 1,2 ,3,4,5 Direct Contact Physical injury/ mortality of individuals Evaluated as Excluded: Identified locations do not overlap construction works areas or activity locations.
 Neutral effects.
-Element on Stage / 2, ,4 1,2,3,4 1,2,4,5 1,2 ElementPathwayIn Stage / Planting St2, ,4Soils/ Surface Water1,2,3,4Landcove r1,2,4,5Visibility1,2Direct ElementPathway(Consequences)on Stage / Planting StagePlanting Stage2, ,4Soils/ Surface WaterHabitat degradation (compaction, change in drainage)1,2,3,4Landcove rReduction in foraging and breeding habitat1,2,4,5VisibilityDisturbance/Dis placement1,2DirectPhysical injury/ mortality of
+Operationa Operational Stage / Growth Stage